nickyg666/SeerrSnatcherTL/README.md

 deluge-gtk (for watching folders for new torrents, you can use any client you like with the capability)

-jellyseerr (for managing requests, it is set to auto approve with a webhook configured to localhost:5005 to send requests)
+jellyseerr (for managing requests, it is set to auto approve with a webhook configured to localhost:5006/webhook to send requests and media_available hooks)

-jellyfin (hooked to jellyseerr for library info, using custom tabs to display jellyseerr dash also)
+jellyfin (hooked to jellyseerr for library info, using custom tabs to display jellyseerr dash also, will send webhook when requested content available)

 TMDB querying (needs API key, it is free to create an account there and get one)

 systemd service (unit file included in release v1.0.2)

-What this script does in detail:
+What this script/web app does in detail:

 - reads RSS feeds from your torrent provider.
 Can't say this will work well with providers other than TorrentLeech, you may need to tweak it to fit your fields.
 It's not written to handle magnets.
 If you add a feature request for other providers and send me valid creds/rss feeds I will try to incorporate more providers.

-- caches the RSS feeds to a local file, which is backed up every hour.
+- caches the RSS feeds to a local file, which is backed up every hour*.
 Will restore from backup if rss cache is corrupt or missing.
+* backup logic needs to be fixed in current releases

-- accepts webhooks on port 5005 from jellyseerr/probably overseerr too (UNTESTED), and adds the entry to tracked_shows dictionary.
+- accepts webhooks on port localhost:5006/webhook from jellyseerr/probably overseerr too (UNTESTED), and adds the entry to tracked_items dictionary.

-- queries TMDB to get the air dates and seasons available for the shows you're tracking, caches the data and updates daily.
+- queries TMDB to get the air dates and seasons available for the shows you're tracking, caches the data and updates all the time (work in progress cutting down on api calls).
 Updates cache when new request is received.

-- loosely matches TMDB result for tracked show to your RSS entries
+- loosely matches TMDB result for tracked item to your RSS entries, tightened matching heuristics a lot to not pull garbage on accident or get bad matches.

 - if it finds a good enough match with high confidence, check for existing history in download history, if there is none then download the torrent to the watched directory based on if it is tagged TV or movie.
+Record to downloaded items so it does not duplicate downloads.

-- Checks every 2 minutes (configurable in POLLING_INTERVAL) for RSS updates / new matches.
+- Checks every 2 minutes (configurable in settings) for new matches.
+Every 10 minutes for new RSS.

 - logs everything you could want to know about the process, change logging to DEBUG from INFO if you want to see EVERYTHING.

 Files it creates:

-rss-feeds.json/.bak
+posters/ folder in base dir to cache posters

+rss-feeds.json/.bak (.bak not working as of 2.1.0)

 downloaded_history.json

-tracked_shows.json
+tracked_items.json

 tmdb_metadata_cache.json

+tmdb_newshow_dump.json

 SeerrSnatcherTL.log

+settings.json

 What it won't do:
 - rocket science
-- filter quality out, it will download the first match it finds (usually in the highest quality for TL but it's random luck of the draw, it is not setup to download multiple qualities either so you may get stuck with some 480/720)
 - things I didn't write it to (issues, pull requests, and feature requests welcome!)
-- find torrents outside of the rss_cache (that's my biggest issue right now)
+- find torrents outside of the rss_cache (that's my biggest issue right now, and a fundamental flaw of how it works)

 You can also use jellyseerr with Plex or Emby and (probably) achieve the same results.
 You don't need to use deluge as the client, any of them that support folder monitoring with a custom folder for downloads should work fine.
 This is mostly crafted to deal with TorrentLeech and their restrictive RSS feeds.